-This section contains key terms and definitions for those that are conducting a municipal census.
-These terms will be referenced throughout the document, and align with the definitions used by Statistics Canada.
+This section contains key terms and definitions for those that are conducting a municipal census in Alberta.
+These terms will be referenced throughout the document.

-Census Date
+Census Day

 A census is a snapshot of a community's population at one point in time.
-A specific census day must be chosen within the timeframe stated in the Determination of Population Regulation.
-The census date is either the first day of enumeration or a date prior to the start of the enumeration period.
+A specific Census Day must be chosen within the timeframe stated in the Municipal Census Regulation.
+The Census Day is either the first day of enumeration or a date prior to the start of the enumeration period.